Colorful umbrellas hanging above a street in Ferrara, Italy (an Atlantis site).

 Overview

-Ferrara is a city in Italy’s Emilia-Romagna region, northern Italy, a small jewel situated 44 kilometres (27 miles) northeast of Bologna, on the Po di Volano, a branch channel of the main stream of the Po River.
-There is no record of Ferrara earlier than 753 CE and Its origins are very mysterious eventhough Ferrara was one of the most important European capitals during the Renaissance period.
-Ferrara is a university town, with its 16,000 students and overall population of about 132,000.
+Ferrara is a small jewel in Italy’s Emilia-Romagna region, in northern Italy, situated 44 kilometres (27 miles) northeast of Bologna, on the Po di Volano, a branch channel of the main stream of the Po River.
 Linked by rail with Bologna, Padua, Venice, Ravenna, and Comacchio, Ferrara is the centre of a prosperous agricultural area, much of it reclaimed marshland.

 Destination Information